Shell enters Australia power industry with $419 million bid for ERM Power

 ERM's shares soared to a four and a half-year high of A$2.50 after the bid was announced and last traded at A$2.44, just below the offer price, indicating investors don't expect a higher offer to emerge.

-The company on Thursday reported net profit of A$42 million for the 2019 financial year, including contributions from renewable energy certificates, on sales of 17.7 terrawatt hours (TWh) of power.
+The company on Thursday reported underlying earnings of $90.5 million for the 2019 financial year, down 7% from a year earlier, as sales fell 8% to 17.7 terrawatt hours (TWh) of power.
 It forecast sales would grow to 18.5 TWh this year.

-Origin Energy, which also reported its results on Thursday, said it was unfazed by the pending entry of Shell in power retailing, saying Origin has managed to grow its share of commercial and industrial customers in a highly competitive market.
+Origin Energy, which also reported its results on Thursday, said it was undaunted by the pending entry of Shell in power retailing, saying Origin has managed to grow its share of commercial and industrial customers even with ERM as a strong competitor to date.

-"With ERM's announcement I see no change to that," Origin Chief Executive Frank Calabria said on a conference call.
+"It continues to be a competitive market.
+It's hard to anticipate what they may do differently," Origin Chief Executive Frank Calabria told Reuters in an interview.

-(Reporting by Aby Jose Koilparambil and Shriya Ramakrishnan in Bengaluru; Editing by Richard Pullin)
+(Reporting by Sonali Paul in Melbourne; Additional reporting by Aby Jose Koilparambil and Shriya Ramakrishnan in Bengaluru; Editing by Richard Pullin)

 By Sonali Paul